 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are interested in politics and philosophy and the interactions between these disciplines
+- Gain knowledge in politics and philosophy and the interactions between the disciplines.

-- You want to learn in small, intensive, discussion-based seminar groups
+- Learn in small, intensive, discussion-based seminar groups.

-- You are interested in opportunities to connect abstract philosophical arguments to concrete political situations
+- Benefit from opportunities to connect abstract philosophical arguments to concrete political situations.

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.

 The University of Manchester is regulated by the Office for Students (OfS).
 The OfS aims to help students succeed in Higher Education by ensuring they receive excellent information and guidance, get high quality education that prepares them for the future and by protecting their interests.
 More information can be found at the OfS website.